THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/index.md

 }
 ```

-## Domains options
+## Build Config Keys

-### domains
+### Domains

 **Type:** `Array[]` \
 **Required: True**

 Contains all domains associated with a site, excluding protocol.
-This can be a single domain or many domains (if multitenancy is enabled).
+If i18n is enabled (TODO: add guide to enable i18n), this will contains each GTLD for which you want to  be a single domain or many domains (if multitenancy is enabled).
 If the header `x-altitude-instance` matches any of the items in this array, this build config will be read.
 The header can be used to switch between different configs for local development, see the [multi tenancy](/guides/multi-tenancy/#tenant-switching) guide for further information on how this works.
 It can also be used to map to different locales for the same tenant. (i.e www.exampledomain.com and www.exampledomain.de)

 The first item in the array is taken to be the default domain of the site.
 This value is used in conjuction with i18n, see [internationalisation](/guides/i18n/#astro-integration) for further information on this value.

 ```javascript
 domains: ["wwww.example.com", "uat.www.example.com"]
 ```
-## Commerce
+### Commerce

-### commerce.endpoint
+#### commerce.endpoint

 **Type:** `String` \
 **Required: False**